Taliban: Islamic Emirate of Afghanistan (2021–present)

+In late 2021, journalists from The New York Times embedded with a six-man Taliban unit assigned to protect the Shi'ite Sakhi Shrine in Kabul from attacks by the Islamic State, highlighted that the men appeared to take their task seriously.
+The unit's commander stated that their goal was to provide security for all Afghans, regardless of ethnic background.
+Although Taliban officials claimed that the Islamic State had been defeated, the group carried out suicide bombings in October 2021 at Shia mosques in Kunduz and Kandahar, killing more than 115 people.
+As of late 2021, Kabul continued to experience frequent small-scale attacks, including "sticky bomb" explosions occurring every few days, according to Jon Lee Anderson.

 After Taliban retook power in 2021, border clashes erupted between the Taliban with its neighbors includes Iran and Pakistan, leading to casualties on both sides.

 In the early months of Taliban rule, international journalists have had some access to Afghanistan.
-In February 2022, several international journalists, including Andrew North were detained.
-The Committee to Protect Journalists described their detention as "a sad reflection of the overall decline of press freedom and increasing attacks on journalists under Taliban rule."
+In February 2022, several foreign journalists, including Andrew North, were detained.
+The Committee to Protect Journalists described the incident as indicative of a broader decline in press freedom and increasing attacks on journalists under Taliban rule.
 The journalists were released after several days.
-Subsequently, watchdog organizations have continued to document a number of arrests of local journalists, as well as barring access to international journalists.
+Watchdog organizations have since documented additional arrests of local journalists and restrictions on access for international reporters.

-The country's small community of Sikhs – who form Afghanistan's second largest religion – as well as Hindus, have reportedly been prevented from celebrating their holidays as of 2023 by the Taliban government.
-Despite this, the Taliban in a later statement praised the communities and assured that their private land and property will be secured.
+The country's small community of Sikhs—who form Afghanistan's second largest religious minority—as well as Hindus, were reported to have been prevented from publicly celebrating their holidays in 2023 by the Taliban government.
+The Taliban issued a later statement praising these communities and assured them that their private land and property would be secured.
 In April 2024, the former sole Sikh member of parliament, Narendra Singh Khalsa, returned to Afghanistan for the first time since the collapse of the Republic.